Padgate: Geography

-5 kilometres (3 mi) east of Warrington town centre, Padgate lies between the Liverpool and Greater Manchester urban areas.
+Five kilometres (3 mi) east of Warrington town centre, Padgate lies between the Liverpool and Greater Manchester urban areas.
 It is 35 kilometres (22 mi) east of Liverpool, 26 kilometres (16 mi) west of Manchester, and 47 kilometres (29 mi) northeast of Chester.

 The suburb is crossed to the south by the river Mersey and is close to the Manchester Ship Canal.
-A small tributary of the Mersey, Padgate Brook, runs through it roughly north-south, joining the Mersey to the south.
+A small tributary of the Mersey, Padgate Brook, runs through it roughly north–south, joining the Mersey to the south.

 Main sights

 Its parish church, Christ Church (1838), is a listed building, the former rectory (built approximately 2 years later) associated with the church is locally listed.
 Christ Church has an affiliated Church of England Primary School nearby which also dates, in its present form, from around the same time.
 In 2016, work commenced on the building of a new vicarage in the grounds adjacent to the church.
-This new vicarage became the residence of the vicar in early 2017 and the old rectory is now a private residence.
+This new vicarage became the residence of the vicar in early 2017, and the old rectory is now a private residence.

-There are two other churches in the area: Padgate Methodist Church and St. Oswalds Roman Catholic church.
+There are two other churches in the area: Padgate Methodist Church and St. Oswald's Roman Catholic Church.